KyleRupik95/IAP/README.md

 This project is a digital synthesiser with various features.
 The features include:

--Polyphonic Synethsiser (using 5 simultaneous oscillators for additive synthesis sound design)
+-Polyphonic Synethsiser (using 5 simultaneous oscillators [sine, square, saw, triangle waves and white noise] for additive synthesis sound design)

 -Polyphonic Sequencer